Pull-back of quasi-log structures: Appendix: Ambro's original definition

-It is obvious that a {\em{simple normal crossing pair}} in Definition \ref{def-snc} is a {\em{normal crossing pair}} in Definition \ref{def8.1}.
-Note that the differences between normal crossing varieties and simple normal crossing varieties sometimes cause some subtle troubles (see, for example, \cite[3.6 Whitney umbrella]{fujino-what}).
+It is obvious that a {\em{simple normal crossing pair}} in Definition \ref{f-def2.4} is a {\em{normal crossing pair}} in Definition \ref{f-def7.1}.
+Note that the differences between normal crossing varieties and simple normal crossing varieties sometimes cause some subtle troubles.
+For the details, see, for example, \cite[3.6 Whitney umbrella]{fujino-what}.